Mental Health First Aid

-The Health Promotion team provides funding opportunities for clubs and societies to run health and wellbeing initiatives through the UWA Local Drug Action Group (LDAG).
-The UWA LDAG consists of student and staff members, and works to develop, implement and evaluate strategies and programs that are relevant to the University community and are aimed at minimising the harmful effects of alcohol and other drugs.
+The UWA Local Drug Action Group (LDAG) consists of students and staff who work to develop, implement and evaluate strategies and programs that are relevant to the University community and are aimed at minimising the harmful effects of alcohol and other drugs.

 STRIVE Project Grants